lehoanglong95/rag-all-in-one/README.md

 ## Introduction

 RAG All-in-one is a guide to building Retrieval-Augmented Generation (RAG) applications.
-It offers a collection of tools, libraries, and frameworks for RAG systems, with explanations of key components and recommendations for effective implementation.
+It offers a comprehensive collection of tools, libraries, and frameworks for RAG systems, organized by key components of the RAG architecture.
+This resource serves as a centralized directory to help you discover the most relevant technologies for each part of your RAG pipeline.

 ### RAG Architecture Diagram